oroinc/documentation/commerce/user_guide/products/products/actions_main/create_complex.rst

 1. Created :ref:`attributes <products--product-attributes--create>`.

-   A configurable attribute is one of the product attributes that are used to distinguish :ref:`product variants <products--products--product variants>` of the same configurable product.
+   A configurable attribute is one of the product attributes that are used to distinguish :ref:`product variants <doc--products--actions--create>` of the same configurable product.
 There should be at least one configurable attribute specified for the configurable product in order to enable a customer to select product variants.

 2. Created a :ref:`product family <product--product-families--create>`.